 Tracks Washington deadlines alongside all other state and EU obligations

-Washington's EPR law is enacted and in its implementation phase.
+Washington's EPR law (SB 5284 / RCW 70A.245) is enacted and in its implementation phase.
 The Department of Ecology is reviewing PRO program plans and finalizing fee schedules.
-Producer registration must be completed by July 1, 2026.
+Producers must join or form a PRO by January 1, 2026, each PRO must register with the Department of Ecology by March 1, 2026, and obligated producers must register annually by April 1.
 Packgine monitors all regulatory updates.

-Producer registration is required by July 1, 2026.
+Producers must join or form a PRO by January 1, 2026.
+Each PRO must register with the Washington Department of Ecology by March 1, 2026, and obligated producers must register annually by April 1.
 Fee payment and reporting schedules will follow the PRO's approved implementation timeline.
 Packgine tracks each milestone and sends proactive alerts.

 Any company that manufactures, brands, or first imports packaged consumer products sold in Washington State is a covered producer, including out-of-state companies selling via retail, e-commerce, or distribution.